Telenovela: United States

 In the mainland United States, the telenovela concept has been adapted into the English language.
 The first American telenovela was the soap opera Port Charles (a spin-off of ABC's long-running soap General Hospital), which, although starting off as a traditional soap when it debuted in 1997, adopted a 13-week telenovela-style storyline format beginning in 2000 which continued in use until the show's cancellation in 2003.

-MyNetworkTV, an upstart network launched by News Corporation (now owned by Fox Corporation) in the wake of The WB's merger with UPN to form The CW, launched on September 5, 2006, with two nightly prime time serials.
-The inaugural series Desire and Fashion House were moderately successful, however, ratings began to decline.
+MyNetworkTV, an upstart network launched by News Corporation (now owned by Fox Corporation) in the wake of The WB's merger with UPN to form The CW, launched on September 5, 2006; in contrast to The CW (which maintained a programming strategy similar to its precursors), the network initially focused on prime time serial dramas modelled after the telenovela format; Desire and Fashion House were moderately successful, however, ratings began to decline.
 The second pair of telenovelas, Wicked Wicked Games and Watch Over Me had decent ratings but were not as successful as its two predecessors.
 By the time the third batch of serials, American Heiress and Saints and Sinners debuted, ratings had declined significantly to where the network scaled back and eventually dropped the novela format by the fall of 2007. in favor of one based on non-scripted and acquired programming.

 In Puerto Rico, the telenovela genre was historically popular and there still is some interest to this day.
 The serials in days past were usually broadcast on domestic television stations three days a week at 6:30pm, with hour-long telenovelas airing at 7:00 and 9:00 p.m. during prime time.
 Production of telenovelas in Puerto Rico began in the 1950s with "Ante la ley" in 1955.
 Successful novelas to have come out of Puerto Rico have included La Mujer de aquella Noche, El Hijo de Angela Maria, El Cuarto Mandamiento, Tomiko, Cristina Bazan, El Idolo, Yo Se Que Mentia, Vivir Para Ti, Tanairi, Tres Destinos and many others.

 During the 1980s, Sully Diaz, Ivonne Goderich, Millie Aviles, Giselle Blondet and Von Marie Mendez were generally considered as "the five queens" of Puerto Rican telenovelas.